Withington/deepscent/README.md

  Experimental Evaluation of Recent Algorithmic Advances, Data Mining and Knowledge Discovery, 31(3), 2017".
 [Paper link.](https://link.springer.com/article/10.1007/s10618-016-0483-9 "Bagnall et al. (2017)")

+ Dummy data is used to represent cancer detection dogs' data.
+It in no way reflects the true data collected.

 # Prerequisites
 TensorFlow - For GPU support, TensorFlow recommends using their Docker